Updated: 5 days ago

-My little baby is now a full blown toddler.
-Every stage of development has been such an exciting leap, but it’s this stage that I’m getting a glimpse into the inner dialogue of my little one’s brain.
-He is learning to talk and along with language comes a new found sense of independence and autonomy.
+My little baby is now a full-blown toddler.
+Every stage of development has been such an exciting leap, but it’s at this stage that I’m getting a glimpse into the inner dialogue of my little one’s brain.
+He is learning to talk and along with language comes a newfound sense of independence and autonomy.
 This is great when I need to clean up after meals or shoot off a couple of emails, because he can now play by himself for longer periods of time, or even better, help me around the house.
-It’s a challenge, when I have an agenda of what needs to happen now and it doesn’t align with HIS plan.
-I now understand why virtually every parent of a toddler says their child is “strong willed”.
+It’s a challenge when I have an agenda of what needs to happen now and it doesn’t align with HIS plan.
+I now understand why virtually every parent of a toddler says their child is “strong-willed”.

 It’s not about avoiding power struggles, but about recognizing them when they happen and

 letting go of your end of the struggle.

 It takes two to have a power struggle.
 If you are feeling that, “I’m winning this one” feeling, stop.
 Let go and find a way to invite cooperation instead.
 These are my daily go-to mutually respectful Positive Discipline tools that help me share power and teach my little one life skills along the way.